zeitspace/zeitbook-frontend/steps/04-background-sync.md

 `createPost` returns a post object that will be used to display the user's new post.
 Note that the parameter `synced: false` is passed to `buildPost`.
 With this parameter, the post will be rendered

-## Modify the `createComment` function to register a new sync event
+## Modify the `createComment` function to request a sync when a user creates a comment

 Replace the body of the `createComment` function in `src/api.js` with the following code: